Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Experimental and Computational Details

-\paragraph{Vertical absorption and emission energies} Based on the benchmark calculations carried out by Tecmer~{\etal}~\cite{tecmer2011electronic, doi:10.1021/jp3011266, tecmer2013reliable} on a series of uranium(VI)-based compounds, the CAM-B3LYP~\cite{yanai2004new} exchange-correlation functional was found to be more accurate than PBE0 for uranyl valence transition energies.
-Thus, to accurately position the ``hot bands'', the vertical excitation and emission energies with and without accounting for solvent effect were obtained from the ground and excited-state structures, respectively, with TD-DFT single-point calculations with the latter functional and the Amsterdam Density Functional package (ADF2018.01)~\cite{ADF2018authors}.
-All atoms were described by TZ2P Slater-type basis sets~\cite{basis-Van-Lenthe-JCC2003-24-1142} (triple-$\zeta$ with two polarization functions quality).
+\paragraph{Vertical Absorption and Emission Energies.} On the basis of the benchmark calculations carried out by Tecmer~{\etal}~\cite{tecmer2011electronic, doi:10.1021/jp3011266, tecmer2013reliable} on a series of uranium(VI)-based compounds, the CAM-B3LYP~\cite{yanai2004new} exchange-correlation functional was found to be more accurate than the PBE0 functional for uranyl valence transition energies.
+Thus, to accurately position the ``hot bands'', the vertical excitation and emission energies with and without accounting for solvent effects were obtained from the ground- and excited-state structures, respectively, with TD-DFT single-point calculations with the latter functional and the Amsterdam Density Functional package (ADF2018.01)~\cite{ADF2018authors}.
+All atoms were described by TZ2P Slater-type basis sets~\cite{basis-Van-Lenthe-JCC2003-24-1142} (triple-$\zeta$ with two polarization functions quality), without the frozen core approximation.
 The scalar relativistic (SR) and spin-orbit coupling (SOC) effects were accounted for by the ZORA Hamiltonian~\cite{lenthe1993relativistic}.

-\paragraph{Continuum solvent models} Long-range solvent effects were modeled by polarized continuum medium models, with two similar flavors, the Continuum Polarizable Conductor Model (CPCM)~\cite{Barone:1998aa-cpcm, doi:10.1002/jcc.10189} one implemented in Gaussian 16 program, and the conductor-like screening model (COSMO) model~\cite{COSMO-ADF, COSMO_ADF_1, COSMO-ADF_2} implemented in the ADF package.
+\paragraph{Continuum Solvent Models.} Long-range solvent effects were modeled by polarized continuum medium models, with two similar flavors: the continuum polarizable conductor model (CPCM)~\cite{Barone:1998aa-cpcm, doi:10.1002/jcc.10189} as implemented in the Gaussian 16 program and the conductor-like screening model (COSMO) model~\cite{COSMO-ADF, COSMO_ADF_1, COSMO-ADF_2} as implemented in the ADF package.
+The relative permittivity values ($\varepsilon_r$) used for $n$-dodecane and acetone are 2.006 and 20.493, respectively.

-\section{Results and discussions}
+\section{Results and Discussions}

-\subsection{Experimental luminescence spectra}
+\subsection{Experimental Luminescence Spectra}